-Scotchgard fabric protector is a spray used on upholstery, drapes or carpets to protect these items from stains or spills.
+Scotchgard fabric protector is a spray used on upholstery, drapes and carpets to protect these items from stains or spills.
 3M, the product's manufacturer, provides warnings that lists the hazards of using it incorrectly.
-People sensitive to chemicals should avoid using Scotchgard or take adequate precautions while spraying it.
+People sensitive to chemicals should avoid using Scotchgard.
+But if you must use Scotchgard, make sure to take adequate precautions while spraying it.

-- Protects expensive home decor furnishings, upholstery and carpets
+- Protects expensive home furnishings, upholstery and carpets.

 Some of Scotchgard's hazards include:

 - May shift the oxygen in a room and cause suffocation.

 The 3M company recommends the following when applying Scotchgard:

 - Keep Scotchgard away from hot surfaces, heat or sparks.